plae-tljg/PIKE-RAG_Verbose/README.md

 However note that if you directly copy the ebook may have problem (?), since many sentence are separated not by space but by newlines.
 (BTW, easy way to treat it is open gedit then replace `\n\n` by `{{lkm}}`, then replace `\n` by ` `, then replace `{{lkm}}` by `\n\n`)

+BTW, my txt for different chapters isnt quite good for chunking, in that some chunks are just letters like `uds`, `]`, ...
+You may consider a manual editing so as to be better for chunking.
+I have that problem but then I use AI generated script to edit it to delete those chunks that are too small, so the chunk provided doesnt have that problem very visibly.

 The sample output of chunking is in `log_test_chunk.txt`.

 The sample output of qa workflow is in `log_test_output_qa`.

+## Manual Generation of Chunking

+If you have a knowledge base which is too large for LLM processing, you may want manually creating the chunk files directly.
+You can checkout the formats easily from the script `create_manual_chunks.py`, just edit it to make chunks nad place to suitable directory.

 ## try web form